nagarajandeepu/Bug-Bounty-Toolkit/README.md

-# BBHT for Docker Containers - Setup from scratch
+# Bug Bounty Hunter's Toolkit setup - Setup from scratch
 A single script for the most popular tools you need for bug bounty.
 This script can setup a container from scratch with the required tools to get started on your journey towards Bounty Hunting

 ### FYI
 **This script is intended to setup a container from scratch.
 As containers take up a huge amount of memory, this script may be modified to include or exclude tools, but will ensure the inclusion of all the required tools.**

-*Shout-out to original creator of bbhtv1 >> https://github.com/nahamsec
+*Shout-out to original creator of bbhtv1 >> https://github.com/nahamsec*
-Shout-out to creator of bbhtv2 >> https://github.com/unethicalnoob*

 ## Table of Contents